simplymathematics/data-skills/README.md

 ## Characteristics

-The characteristics folder is for outlook data from ONET.
+The characteristicss folder is for outlook data from ONET.

 ## ONET